 Loren King, Alliance of Women Film Journalists

-"Townsend's well-researched and beautifully composed documentary challenges you to recall and reflect upon your own responses to Thelma & Louise, and to remind us that movies really do influence the ways in which women think about ourselves and our lots in life."
+"Townsend's well-researched and beautifully composed documentary challenges you to recall and reflect upon your own responses to Thelma and Louise, and to remind us that movies really do influence the ways in which women think about ourselves and our lots in life."

 Jennifer Merin, Alliance of Women Film Journalists

-"Catching Sight of Thelma & Louise is a powerful reminder of the ability of film to shine a light on important topics in our society.
+"Catching Sight of Thelma and Louise is a powerful reminder of the ability of film to shine a light on important topics in our society.
 Incorporating different viewpoints on a film that broke many barriers, the documentary provides us with a unique look at the ways in which films impact us and how our reception of a film may not be the same as someone else's.
 This documentary would make a wonderful addition to any course that explores topics dealing with feminist media or audience reception analysis."

 Nichole Bogarosh, Assistant Professor of Communication Studies, Whitworth University

-"Catching Sight of Thelma & Louise is a meditation on the profound and enduring impact that popular culture can have on the American public.
+"Catching Sight of Thelma and Louise is a meditation on the profound and enduring impact that popular culture can have on the American public.
 Sadly, while time has passed, director Jennifer Townsend's film shows the ways in which very little has changed for women in regard to agency and safety both on and off screen.
 This film is a must see in the #MeToo era."